December 23, 1969 - March 1970 • Songs recorded during this session appear on McCartney

 Back in London in late December, Paul began recording new material using the Studer.
 Although he wasn’t consciously setting out to make a solo album at first, he became increasingly immersed in the process.
 The sessions were kept private, with only a few people aware of his work — among them Beatles assistant Mal Evans.

-The first song recorded was “The Lovely Linda,” a short tune he had written in Campbeltown.
-Initially intended as a simple test of his new recording equipment, he laid down a 45-second version of the song.
-Despite its modest purpose — and the audible sound of a door squeaking as Linda entered the room, followed by Paul’s laughter — the recording was included as the opening track on “McCartney“.
+Despite its modest purpose — and the audible sound of a door squeaking as Linda entered the room, followed by Paul’s laughter — the take was included as the album’s opening track.

 When the Studer 4 track was installed at home, this was the first song I recorded, to test the machine.
 On the first track was vocal and guitar, second – another acoustic guitar – then overdubbed hand slaps on a book, and finally bass.
 Written in Scotland, the song is a trailer to the full song which will be recorded in the future.